Are you slow at processing information or instructions? Do you have a child with a slow processing speed? Well, I’ve got your back!

-This career repairs and conserves various decayed or damaged art forms like drawing, paintings, and sculptures.
+This career repairs and conserves various decayed or damaged art forms like drawings, paintings, and sculptures.

 This is because art restoration is a time and labor-intensive career that requires dedication and attention to detail.

 No, it doesn’t require speed.
-Most jaw-dropping art restoration works take a considerable number of times to be completed.
+Most jaw-dropping art restoration works take considerable time to be completed.